 - The doubling of the deadline to settle export-import operations – to one year.

-🔵With train passenger traffic to the EU growing and traffic to Russia falling, Ukrzaliznytsia is cutting frequencies on its Odesa-Moscow and Kharkiv-Moscow trains.
+?With train passenger traffic to the EU growing and traffic to Russia falling, Ukrzaliznytsia is cutting frequencies on its Odesa-Moscow and Kharkiv-Moscow trains.
 Starting this week, the trains are reduced from daily to ever other day.
 Last year, the state railroad dropped direct trains to Moscow from Chernihiv, Chernivtsi, Ivano-Frankivsk, and Kremenchuk.
 Last year, passenger traffic to Russia fell by 20%, to 773,000 passengers.
 In the last six months, the state railroad carried 10% more passengers to the EU than to Russia.
-The Lviv-Przemysl, Poland fast trains ran almost 100% full last year.
+The Lviv-Przemysl, Poland fast trains ran almost 100% full last year.in collaboration with CMS Cameron McKenna Nabarro Olswang Ukraine and UBN, we have created the "Investing and Doing Business in Ukraine 2020 guide”.

 For comments and story tips, Brooke is reachable at: firstname.lastname@example.org